 Now and then, someone mentions that a particular transit project did not reduce traffic congestion, as though that were evidence of failure.
 In fact, the relationship between transit and congestion is indirect.
 (In this post “congestion” means that volume/capacity ratio for motor vehicles on a roadway is high enough to substantially reduce average speeds.)
-In most cases, it’s unwise to claim congestion reduction as a likely result of your proposed transit project.
+It is not always wise to claim congestion reduction as a likely result of your proposed transit project.

 Road widening, however, is also not a very good way to relieve congestion, except in the short term.
 In his 1992 book Stuck in Traffic Anthony Downs described the effect of widening an expressway in terms of a “triple convergence”: